 parsley leaves, optional

 1. In the slow cooker insert or in a large pot, add 1 tablespoon oil and place over medium heat.
-Salt and pepper the chicken on both sides.
-Add the chicken to the pot and brown for 4 minutes, turn over and brown the other side for 3 minutes.
+Salt and pepper the chicken on both sides and add the chicken to the pot and brown for 4 minutes.
+Turn over and brown the other side for 3 minutes.

 2. Mince garlic and grate ginger.
 Slice jalapeno thinly.
 Add the garlic, ginger and jalapeno to a measuring cup, along with soy sauce, chicken broth, rice vinegar and sesame oil, stir.
 After the chicken is done browning, pour the sauce over the chicken.

 3. Allow the sauce to simmer and then place the insert into the slow cooker, or if prepping in a separate pot, pour all the ingredients into the slow cooker to cook on high for 3 hours.
 If you don’t have a slow cooker, turn the heat to simmer and cook for 2 hours on the stove top.
 When chicken is done, spoon over steamed rice and sprinkle with fresh parsley.
 Enjoy!